7SAIF/destiny-framework/python/docs/Destiny2Api.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **destiny2_get_vendors**
-> InlineResponse20018 destiny2_get_vendors(character_id, destiny_membership_id, membership_type, components=components)
+> InlineResponse20036 destiny2_get_vendors(character_id, destiny_membership_id, membership_type, components=components)

-Get currently available vendors.
+Get currently available vendors from the list of vendors that can possibly have rotating inventory.
+Note that this does not include things like preview vendors and vendors-as-kiosks, neither of whom have rotating/dynamic inventories.
+Use their definitions as-is for those.
 PREVIEW: This service is not yet active, but we are returning the planned schema of the endpoint for review, comment, and preparation for its eventual implementation.

 ### Example
 ```python
 from __future__ import print_function
 import time